Bioconductor/bioc_git_transition/doc/scenario-11-maintain-without-github.md

     origin    git@git.bioconductor.org:packages/<ExamplePackage>.git (push)
     ```

-    This indicates that your git repository has only one remote `origin`, which is the Bioconductor repository.
+    This indicates that your git repository has only one remote `origin`, which is the _Bioconductor_ repository.

-### How to make changes and maintain.
+### Make and commit changes to your local repository

-1. Before making changes to your package, make sure to `pull` changes or updates from the Bioconductor repository.
+1. Before making changes to your package, make sure to `pull` changes or updates from the _Bioconductor_ repository.
 This is needed to avoid conflicts.

     ```
     git pull